Indie Fiction Subscription #6: Les Fugitives

 Many of the titles you publish defy Anglophone conventions on categorisation, particularly the fiction/essay/autobiography “divide”.
 How do you like to see the books displayed, shelved, discussed?
 Has the impact of Annie Ernaux’s work, categorised as auto-fiction, in English translation helped change the rigid conversation around genre?

 It hasn’t really, no. I don’t think -- alas!
-Think of a book like Mother by Sarah Knott which, despite the publisher’s efforts to categorise it as or y, would end up in very different sections of Waterstones.
+Think of a book like Mother by Sarah Knott which, despite the publisher’s efforts to categorise it as x or y, would end up in very different sections of Waterstones.
 If we’re talking about retailers here, booksellers will place a book wherever they think it belongs.
 If it’s a media success, they’ll display the book prominently in whichever way works best for them – which is fine of course!
 I like to see Les Fugitives’ books displayed in fiction unless I expressly say in metadata speak that they are non-fiction.
 But what do you do with a book of non-fiction that quotes a lot of poetry?
 In three languages at that.
 The common denominator is that they are literary works that articulate an interest in language itself, and, for some, in their own creation.
 Our books ought to be placed, for ease of purpose, with books by other foreign authors, books in translation, all genres together, even though ‘literature in translation’ isn’t a literary genre.
 Anyway, the novel as a genre has always exploded its own boundaries, as we all know, this goes back to Werther– no, Tristram Shandy – hang on, no, Don Quixote!
 What matters is that there’s a discussion around the books but dwelling on the question of genre(s) often ends up obliterating what the writer is actually saying (or not saying).

 Poetics of Workis your second title with Noémi Lefebvre, and in June you will publish a second book by Anne Serre, The Fool and Other Moral Tales; and you’ve also published a second title by Ananda Devi, two by Jean Frémon, and three by Nathalie Léger.
 How do you develop relationships with writers, and why is it important to you to publish an oeuvre rather than just a title?